Ahmad-Alsaleh/Password-Manager-CLI/README.md

 - **Simple Commands:** Easy-to-use commands for adding, listing, and retrieving passwords.
 - **Colorful Terminal Output:** Utilizes the `rich` library for a visually appealing and user-friendly interface.

+## Main Topics Covered

+1. CLI App Development
+2. Functions
+3. File I/O
+4. Code Organization
+5. f-strings
+6. Conditional Statements (if statements)

+## Libraries Used

+1. `argparse`: To make the CLI app.
+2. `os`: To perform operation on files.
+3. `rich` (optional): To create a colorful terminal output.

 ## Getting Started

 ### Prerequisites